Fumi24/RunesReformed/README.md

 All the rune pages should be update at 12:00 PM CEST +1 (Copenhagen) ([Countdown](https://is.gd/SB7Qf1))

+# After the 1.4 update all other versions are broken and you need to use 1.4 sorry for everyone who liked the earlier version but this was a needed step.

 [In Action!](https://i.gyazo.com/97cfa959c2bb46ef7878a7d9cdf8530d.mp4)

 ## How to use